adt281/Healthcare-Dataset-Analysis-MySQL/README.md

 This project uses the **Healthcare Dataset** from Kaggle to perform SQL-based data analysis.
 The queries cover patient demographics, medical conditions, hospital performance, billing trends, and more.
 The goal is to demonstrate SQL for analytics while highlighting meaningful healthcare insights.

+### Data Cleaning
+Date fields were stored as text in DD-MM-YYYY format.
+They were converted into proper SQL `DATE` datatype using `STR_TO_DATE()` and then altered via `ALTER TABLE` to ensure consistent date handling before analysis.

 ## Key Areas of Analysis
 1. **Patient Demographics & Stats**
    Basic queries to count records, find min/max/average age, and study patient distribution by age.